Linuxfabrik/lfops/roles/graylog_datanode/README.md

 * Type: String.
 * Default: 50% of system memory, e.g. `'8g'`

-`graylog_datanode__path_repo`
+`graylog_datanode__path_repos`

-* Filesystem paths where searchable snapshots should be stored
+* Filesystem paths where searchable snapshots should be stored.
-* Type: List of Strings
+* Type: List of Strings.
 * Default: `[]`

 `graylog_datanode__raw`

 * Multiline string.
 Raw content which will be appended to the `datanode.conf` config file.
+Note that the config file uses the Java properties format and not YAML.
-* Type: String
+* Type: String.
 * Default: unset

 `graylog_datanode__service_enabled`